Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Data and data preparation

 To construct an optimal sample of clusters for the virial shock search, we select only clusters that satisfy all of the following criteria. \begin{enumerate} \item Massive clusters: the anticipated synchrotron signal arises from massive clusters, so we select clusters with a mass $M_{500} > 10^{13}M_\odot$.
 Note that the mass dependence of synchrotron emission is stronger than its inverse-Compton counterpart, due to expected scaling of the magnetic field. \item Resolvable $R_{500}$ core: an angular radius $\theta_{500} > 0\dgrdot2$, chosen such that $R_{500}$ is marginally resolved at the $\sim 12\arcmin$ PSF scale of our nominal, high frequency channel. \item Avoiding excessively extended, bright clusters of $\theta_{500}>0\dgrdot4$, which are too bright and extended for our analysis; in particular, such clusters complicate the background removal procedure. \item Avoiding contamination from the Galactic plane by excluding clusters located at latitudes $|b|<20\dgr$. \item Avoiding possible contamination from Loop-I, by excluding a circle on the sky centred on Galactic coordinates $\{l, b\} = \{337.2, 24.6\}$ with a $55\dgr$ radius.
 This region is based on LWA data, and is largely consistent with previous findings \citep[e.g.][]{Haslam1970,Dickinson2018}. \item Avoiding possible contamination from the Fermi bubbles, by excluding the regions defined as $|b| < 55\dgr$ and either $l < 45\dgr$ or $l > 315\dgr$, \citep[approximating the bubbles structure found in][]{2017ApJ...840....7K}. \item Optimising for PSF: as in the cut on the data, we select only clusters with $\delta > 20\dgr$ to avoid the PSF deterioration at lower declination. \end{enumerate}

 Out of the 1743 clusters in the MCXC catalogue, the above cuts leave us with a sample consisting of $N_c=44$ high-quality clusters.
-Variations in these cuts are discussed in \append{\S\ref{append:sensi}}; our results are shown to be robust to reasonable changes in all cluster selection criteria.
+These are nearby clusters, found at redshifts $z \lesssim 0.07$.
+The clusters in our sample and their basic properties are listed in the supplementary material \S\ref{append:MCXC_clusters_list}.
+Their median values are $z \simeq 0.03$, $\theta_{500} \simeq 0\dgrdot24 $, and $M_{500} \simeq 0.56 \times 10^{14} \Msun$.
+Variations in the above cuts are discussed in \append{\S\ref{append:sensi}}; our results are shown to be robust to reasonable changes in all cluster selection criteria.